Piyush0415/PizzaAnalyticsStudio/README.md

-# Pizza Insight Studio – Every Slice, Every Insight 🍕
+# Pizza Analytics Studio – Every Slice, Every Insight 🍕
 ## About
 The Pizza Insight Studio project is a comprehensive data analysis case study designed to transform raw transactional sales data into actionable business insights.
 Using SQL for data extraction and transformation, and Power BI/Tableau for visualization, this project simulates a real-world business intelligence workflow followed in retail and food service industries.